valentinEduardo/valentinEduardo/Us.md

 - 🎯 I like to work with backend;

-- 🌎 Currently living in Brazil;
+- 🌎 I was born and currently living in Brazil;

 </div>